-Peter Magowan, who headed up Safeway, and later purchased the San Francisco Giants along with other investors in 1992, avoided the owners suite choosing instead to sit in the stands to experience the game with fans.
+Peter Magowan, who headed up Safeway and later purchased the San Francisco Giants along with other investors in 1992, avoided the owners' suite, choosing to sit in the stands to experience the game with fans.
 He did that while wearing a suit.

-In the 1980s "Management by Walking (or Wondering) Around," a term coined by Tom Peters, described the way in which Bill Hewlett and David Packard ran their computer company.
-The idea of stopping by to talk face-to-face with employees, to get a sense of how things are going, and hear what they are thinking, has a lot value if done properly.
+In the 1980s, "Management by Walking (or Wondering) Around," a term coined by Tom Peters, described how Bill Hewlett and David Packard ran their computer company.
+So the idea of stopping by to talk face-to-face with employees to get a sense of how things are going, and hear what they are thinking, has a lot of value if done correctly.

 That's certainly one way to keep from being enveloped by a corporate echo chamber where everyone thinks alike.

 Bubbles are portable, meaning it's possible to stay in one even while traveling.
-Direct reports and executive staff often arrange schedules that make leaders visible, but unreachable.
-When out and about it's important for top management to insist on engaging with those who run the business every day.
+Direct reports and executive staff often arrange schedules that make leaders visible but unreachable.
+When out and about, top management must insist on engaging with those who run the business daily.